Today we are going to see how to use the CBT Anxiety thought record worksheet to manage your anxiety and panic effectively.

 - Tingling in the body.

-- Shortness of breath of feeling of suffocation.
+- Shortness of breath or feeling suffocation.
 Etc.

 Now the main thing to understand is that you react to each of this sensation in a habitual pattern.
 The reaction is like a reflex action which is happening without your conscious decision.